configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ## What is a segment condition?
 What is a segment?

-A *segment condition* is a condition that is based on the evaluation of a *segment*, which is roughly a reusable, predefined [user condition](TODO) (a condition that selects a specific user or group of users based on their properties).
+A *segment condition* is a condition that is based on the evaluation of a *segment*.
+A *segment* is roughly a reusable, predefined [user condition](TODO).

-Segments allow you to define user groups on the product level and reference them in the targeting rules of the product's configs.
-When you update a segment definition, the changes will be reflected automatically in the feature flags that uses it.
+Segments allow you to define user groups based on any user attributes.
+You can reference segments in targeting rules.
+When you update a segment definition, the changes will be reflected automatically in all the targeting rules that reference it.

-For more details, please refer to [Setting Evaluation](TODO).
+*For example, you can define a segment called "Beta Testers" and use that segment for all features that you want to be available for beta testers.*

+One segment belongs to one product and can be used in multiple feature flags within the same product.

 ## How does it work?

-The segment condition is evaluated with the same [User Object].
-The segment's value is then compared to the comparison value that you set on the Dashboard.
-If the segment's value is equal to the comparison value, the targeting rule is a match.
-Otherwise, the targeting rule is not a match.
+The segment is evaluated with the [User Object], then the result is checked against the comparator that you set on the Dashboard.
+In the case of `IS IN SEGMENT` the result of the segment condition will be the same as the result of the segment.
+In the case of `IS NOT IN SEGMENT`, the result will be negated.

 ## How to add a segment condition?

 > TODO add steps and screenshot

-## Example

-> TODO add screenshot and explanation

----
-> TODISCUSS talan az alabbi reszt egy kulon oldalon kene targyalni

-## What is a segment?

-Segments allow you to group your users based on any of their properties.
-This way you can define segments of your users and then assign them to specific feature flags.
-If you update a segment definition, it will update all feature flags that are assigned to it.
-You can think of segments as reusable targeting rules.
-If you have groups of users that you want to target regularly with different features, it's a good idea to define a segment for each group.

-_For example, you can define a segment called "Beta Users" and assign that segment to all future features that you want to be available for beta users._

-One segment belongs to one product and can be used in multiple feature flags within the same product.

 ## Where can I define segments?